A Guide to the Northampton County (Va.) Military and Pension Records, 1729-1952 (bulk 1729-1885)

 Scope and Content

-Additional Northampton County records can be found on microfilm at The Library of Virginia web site.
+Additional Northampton County Court Records can be found on microfilm at The Library of Virginia.
 Consult "A Guide to Virginia County and City Records on Microfilm."